 Memory processes including learning can be affected by MS. It is also the area of cognitive impairment that has received the most attention.

 For instance, in a study of 29 individuals with MS, participants who had moderate to severe learning impairments showed a significant improvement in learning abilities after the cognitive rehabilitation intervention.
 This intervention consisted of a story memory technique, which focused on using memory recall and imagery, over eight total sessions (twice a week for four weeks).

 Long-term follow-up on memory was also significantly better in those individuals who underwent cognitive rehabilitation.
 However, other similar research has observed no such effect.

 Learn more about how cognition in MS is measured.

 Consider seeking professional help.
-A neuropsychologist or therapist can perform an evaluation to help you find out which areas of cognitive functioning you need the most help with and tailor your therapy accordingly.
+A neuropsychologist or therapist can perform an evaluation — a series of cognitive tests — to help you find out which areas of cognitive functioning you need the most help with and tailor your therapy accordingly.

-Are you living with multiple sclerosis?
+Are you concerned about MS-related cognitive changes?
+Are you interested in trying cognitive rehabilitation?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.